 Data on efficacy outcomes by subgroups of patients (such as by age, high risk cytogenetics, race/ethnicity, etc.) were not consistently reported.
-In the KarMMa trial, as-treated median PFS for ide-cel was 8.6 months for patients 65 years or older (n=45) and 10.2 months for 70 or older (n=20), compared to 8.8 months for the overall population.36 As-treated median PFS for the 50 patients in the KarMMa trial who had EMD was 7.9 months, and for the 45 patients with high cytogenetic risk was 8.2 months.37 At the time of this report, efficacy data by subgroups was not available for the CARTITUDE-1 trial.
-In LEGEND-2, as-treated median PFS for cilta-cel for patients with EMD was significantly lower (8.1 months) than for patients without EMD (25 months, p<0.001).38
+In the KarMMa trial, as-treated median PFS for ide-cel was 8.6 months for patients 65 years or older (n=45) and 10.2 months for 70 or older (n=20), compared to 8.8 months for the overall population.31 As-treated median PFS for the 50 patients in the KarMMa trial who had EMD was 7.9 months, and for the 45 patients with high cytogenetic risk was 8.2 months.32 At the time of this report, efficacy data by subgroups was not available for the CARTITUDE-1 trial.

-In DREAMM-2, ITT median PFS for belantamab mafodotin was 2.9 months for patients who had previously been unsuccessfully treated with three to six therapies and 2.2 months for those who had received seven lines of treatment or more.39 ITT median PFS for patients with high cytogenetic risk factors was 2.1 months.40 For those with mild to moderate renal impairment, ITT median PFS was 2.2 and 3.7 months, respectively.41 At 6.3 months of follow up, 43.6% of patients aged 65 to < 75 years achieved an overall response, while only one patient (7.7%) in the age group 75 and above achieved an overall response.
+In DREAMM-2, ITT median PFS for belantamab was 2.9 months for patients who had previously been unsuccessfully treated with three to six therapies and 2.2 months for those who had received seven lines of treatment or more.33 ITT median PFS for patients with high cytogenetic risk factors was 2.1 months.34 For those with mild to moderate renal impairment, ITT median PFS was 2.2 and 3.7 months, respectively.35 At 6.3 months of follow up, 43.6% of patients aged 65 to < 75 years achieved an overall response, while only one patient (7.7%) in the age group 75 and above achieved an overall response.
 31.6% of White, and 37.5% of Black patients achieved an overall response at 6.3 months of follow-up.
 ORR at 13 months of follow-up was submitted to ICER as academic in confidence (Context).
-Similar to other studies, substantially fewer Black patients were enrolled in this study compared to White patients (16 and 72 patients, respectively).8 included in the published ORR and PFS estimates.
-Since manufacturing failures (i.e., inability to successfully encode the patients' T-cells) are now rare, most patients who were enrolled but not able to receive treatment likely had more severe or more aggressive disease.
+Similar to other studies, substantially fewer Black patients were enrolled in this study compared to White patients (16 and 72 patients, respectively).17 able to receive treatment likely had more severe or more aggressive disease.
 Thus, it is likely that accounting for these patients would diminish the benefits seen with ide-cel and cilta-cel; future studies should publish an ITT analysis incorporating these patients.
 Our calculated ITT analysis decreased the ORR from 73% to 63% for KarMMa and from 97% to 75% for CARTITUDE-1.
-Second, longer follow-up data are needed for ide-cel and cilta-cel to quantify the median PFS and OS.
-Longer-term data may also allow us to definitively determine whether a small minority of patients are able to achieve a long-term, durable response, and to understand whether re-treatment with CAR-T therapy might be necessary in others.
-Although longer-term data on cilta-cel is available from the Phase 1 LEGEND-2 trial, these results should be interpreted with caution since the LEGEND-2 population is substantially younger and less heavily pre-treated than the MAMMOTH and KarMMa populations.
-Third, additional information is needed regarding cilta-cel treatment related deaths (6% in CARTITUDE-1).
+Second, additional follow-up data are needed for ide-cel and cilta-cel to quantify the median PFS and OS; outcomes data are particularly limited for cilta-cel, as no comprehensive presentations or peer-reviewed publications are available, and the manufacturer did not respond to requests for additional data.
+Longer-term data may also allow us to definitively determine whether a small minority of patients are able to achieve a long-term, durable response, and to understand whether retreatment with CAR-T therapy might be necessary in others.
+Third, additional information is needed regarding the specific nature and potential causes of cilta-cel treatment-related deaths (6% in CARTITUDE-1).
 Fourth, while there is interest in utilizing CAR T-cell therapies earlier in the MM disease course, studies are needed to determine whether these therapies are superior to current therapies for first or second relapse of MM.